 Whether it be saving labels or keeping a journal, the first part of ascertaining what you like is actually remembering what you smoked in the first place.

-Human memory fades fast, and it fades even faster when you’re blasting off to space on a regular basis to taking the time to jot down a few notes on a given purchase is a great way to record your opinion while it’s fresh as well as have something to historically reference in the future.
+Human memory fades fast, and it fades even quicker when you’re blasting off to space regularly.
+Taking.
+Taking a few notes on a given purchase is a great way to record your opinion while it’s fresh, as well as to keep it in historical context in the future.

-The cannabis industry is at a very exciting point, not just in terms of record-breaking profits associated with growing legalization but in the explosion of creativity occurring as more and more people are able to cross-breed strains without fear of legal repercussions.
+The cannabis industry is at a fascinating point, not just in terms of record-breaking profits associated with growing legalization but in the explosion of creativity occurring as more and more people can crossbreed strains without fear of legal repercussions.

-Simple maths says the more people creatively cross-breeding and phenohunting, the more spoiled for choice we’ll be and the more diamonds in the ruff that will be discovered, and trust me, they’re discovered all the time.
-Literally every year.
+Simple maths says the more people creatively crossbreed and phenohunt, the more spoiled for choice we’ll be, and the more diamonds in the rough we’ll discover— and trust me, they’re found all the time—literally every year.

 Got a strain you really like?
 Do some research and find out which breeder or seed company birthed that bad boy.
 If a cultivation geek created a strain that you love, the chances of you having similar tastes to him/her are high (no pun intended), and thus it makes sense to keep tabs on them to see what they’re dropping fresh.

-For example, Sensi Seeds, Seed Junky, Sin City Seeds, Cookies Fam, and Chris Compound are all names that have produced genetics that resonate with me and are, thus, brands/individuals that I try to keep tabs on (via email lists, Instagram, forums, etc) so as to not miss any new and exciting drops.
+For example, Sensi Seeds, Seed Junky, Bloom Seed Co, Sin City Seeds, Cookies Fam, Compound Genetics, Oni Seeds, Capulator and Cipher Genetics are all names that have produced genetics that resonate with me and are, thus, brands/individuals that I try to keep tabs on (via email lists, Instagram, forums, etc) to not miss any new and exciting drops.

-Yes, the cannabis universe is huge, but also, people that smoke all day every day have a thing to two to share if you ask politely.
-Some of the best strains I’ve ever had have come as direct recommendations from budtenders.
+Yes, the cannabis universe is vast, but also, people who smoke all day, every day have a thing or two to share if you ask politely.
+Some of the best strains I’ve ever had have come directly from budtenders’ recommendations.

-Sure, not all budtenders are going to be helpful, but if you keep asking, you’ll pretty regularly find gurus willing to impart some sacred knowledge or share what’s selling well, at the very least, which you can then investigate further.
+Sure, not all budtenders are helpful.
+Still, if you keep asking, you’ll pretty regularly find gurus willing to impart some sacred knowledge or share what’s selling well, at the very least, which you can then investigate further.

-I moved to Oregon almost four years ago and have been sampling strains at as fast a pace as I can, and I am regularly finding new and delightful terpene expressions and sensations.
+I moved to Oregon almost four years ago and have been sampling strains as fast as I can, regularly finding new and delightful terpene expressions and sensations.

-It’s become quite obvious that the universe of cannabis genetics is a deep and inspiring one with seemingly limitless possibilities.
+It’s become quite apparent that the universe of cannabis genetics is profound and inspiring, with seemingly limitless possibilities.
 Sure, I have my favorites, and you’ll quickly hone in on yours, but evolution never stops, and for that reason, it’s important to keep trying new things.

 Strains Are Always Highly Subjective